project-windstock/Windstock/README.md

 This is an independent, educational reverse-engineering project for **personal, offline** use with a client you already own.
 It includes **none** of Niantic's copyrighted code, assets, or data — only original interoperability code.
-"Pokémon" and "Pokémon GO" are trademarks of Nintendo / The Pokémon Company / Niantic; this project is not affiliated with or endorsed by them.
-Don't redistribute their APK or assets.
+The `/src/server/game_master.bin` is a custom-made file from a text file and a script, not an original protobuf dump.

 ## 🙌 Credits